FranceVisiting.com

 7 min read

-At the origin, the founder Jean Laporte, issued of a skilled perfumers‘ family with more than 100 years of expertise, opened his first boutique in 1979, on the rue de Grenelle in Paris.
+At the origin, the founder Jean Laporte, issued of a skilled perfumers‘ family with more than 100 years of expertise, opened his first boutique in 1979, on Rue de Grenelle in Paris.
 Although operating as an independent perfumer, pretty rare at the time, his perfumery flourished and quickly spread across Europe, where its fragrances seduced many noses.

-Thus he experimented and created original scents with “natural essences”.
+Thus he experimented and created original scents with natural essences.
 Indeed, thanks to the success of his first line of fragrances, Jean Laporte found the final name L’Artisan Parfumeur, referring to the craftsman of perfumes, so-called by many fragrances enthusiasts.

 As fas as we know, L’Artisan Parfumeur’s classic perfumes kept their same spirit throughout its 40 years history.
-A certain adhesion proof of the customers to those creations, since those fragrances seem to answer to the needs and the trends of the olfactory market.
+A certain adhesion proof from the customers to those creations, since those fragrances seem to answer to the needs and the trends of the olfactory market.

-Imagined with a personal sense of passion and a kind artisanal touch to guide you in an novel olfactory experience, each fragrance wishes to convey a real creative freedom and artistic flair, as an authentic trademark of its original master perfumer (photo credits: L’Artisan Parfumeur).
+Imagined with a personal sense of passion and a kind of artisanal touch to guide you in an novel olfactory experience, each fragrance wishes to convey a real creative freedom and artistic flair, as an authentic trademark of its original master perfumer (photo credits: L’Artisan Parfumeur).

 As a tribute to the initial philosophy, the fragrances are conceived in a way to lead you to different explorative experiences, highlighting the beauty of nature from all over the world.
 As craft enthusiasts, each of their master perfumers try to understand, as well as possible, the harmony and structure of their chosen notes, that shift and subtly flow inside their natural fragrances.